 Fortunately, the functionality is rock solid, whether from a disc or over the air, and its sound is superb.
 It's nuanced enough to deliver the full emotional impact of vocals and strings and comes with enough weight in the bass to keep your tracks feeling big.

 Punchy and tuneful, feature-packed and fun: if you’re looking to buy a high-quality digital source that covers all bases, the Technics SL-G700 is a brilliant option.

 This Pioneer is a well-specified, high-performance music streamer that ticks a lot of the streaming world’s many boxes.
 Everything on its spec-sheet suggests it is more than up to meeting the (very stiff) competition.

 The Tidal, Deezer and TuneIn streaming services are all accessible from Pioneer's Remote app on your smartphone, while Google Chromecast support extends that invitation to Google Play Music.
 Spotify Connect and Apple AirPlay come built-in, and you can play tunes over DLNA from your laptop or NAS drive.

-It's not choosy when it comes to playing file types either.
-Its Sabre32 Ultra32 DACs are able to handle PCM files (such as FLAC, WAV and AIFF) up to 24bit/192kHz, as well as 11.2MHz DSD files.
+It's not choosy when it comes to playing file types, either.
+Its Sabre32 Ultra32 DACs can handle PCM files (such as FLAC, WAV and AIFF) up to 24bit/192kHz, as well as 11.2MHz DSD files.
 And using the USB type B input, PCM file support is expanded to include 32bit/384kHz.